ant-caor/codriver/README.md

 - See the details of a delivery in the Delivery details screen.
 - See delivered deliveries on the Delivered deliveries screen.

-Probably as a driver you will use Codriver in places with a slow or non-existent internet connection, this is why with Codriver you can see your deliveries information being offline as it persists this information.
+Probably as a driver you will use Codriver in places with a slow or non-existent internet connection, this is why with Codriver you can see your deliveries information being offline as it persists all the data.

 ## Setting up the environment